aaltodsg/spire-server/README.md

 # Server Installation

-[Hint: In OS X most of these are available via [homebrew](http://brew.sh/).
+[Hint: In OS X most of these tools are available via [homebrew](http://brew.sh/).
 In Unix environments a package manager such as aptitude will do the same.]

+1) Clone this repository to a suitable place.

-1) Configure addresses and keys as needed.
+2) Configure addresses and keys as needed.
 A list with file names and line numbers can be obtained by running (in the "src" directory):

     $ grep -nH 'INIT_CONFIG' *.lisp

-2) Install a Java servlet.
+3) Install a Java servlet.
 Our system has been running on [jetty](http://eclipse.org/jetty/)-8.1.11.v20130520.

-3) Get [Sesame](http://rdf4j.org/).
-From the Sesame package, copy "openrdf-sesame.war" and "openrdf-workbench.war" to directory "libexec/webapps" under Jetty.
+4) Get [Sesame](http://rdf4j.org/).
+From the Sesame package "wars" directory copy "openrdf-sesame.war" and "openrdf-workbench.war" to directory "libexec/webapps" under Jetty.
 Test run Jetty by running (in the Jetty libexec directory):

     $ java -jar start.jar